Plan Your Visit

 - Children (under 3) Free

 Tickets to planetarium shows are not included in general admission and must be purchased separately.
+Please note, the Planetarium remains closed until further notice.

 If you are interested in bringing a group of 10 or more guests for a museum visit, you can receive a 10% discount off of your group admission total.
 Please note, the discount is applied only to general museum admission and not planetarium ticket prices.
 Contact Justin Freeman for more information.